paluh/code-formatter/README.md

 # Python AST code formatter

-Currently I'm only experimenting this code/idea and using it as a base for my Vim plugin.
+Currently I'm only experimenting with this code/idea and using it as a base for my Vim plugin.
 Be prepared for API changes.
 If you want something really stable check: codegen, PythonTidy or autopep8.

 I'm trying to cover Python 2.7 at first, but some language constructs are still missing.
 If you want to check what has been already implemented I'm documenting each test with section number from "The Python Language Reference" (version 2.7): http://docs.python.org/2/reference/index.html.